Crisis pregnancy center: False medical information

 CPCs have frequently been found to disseminate false medical information.
 In some cases, such information may be based on decades-old studies that have been discredited by more recent research.
 In others, CPCs may falsely claim to be describing an existing scientific consensus.
 CPCs' false information is usually about the supposed health risks of abortion, saying, for example, that abortion is much less safe for pregnant women than childbirth when the opposite is true.
 In fact, researchers have found that "the complication rate (of abortions) is less than that associated with wisdom tooth extraction, 7 percent, and tonsillectomies, 9 percent."
 The Society for Adolescent Health and Medicine and the North American Society for Pediatric and Adolescent Gynecology characterize the care at these centers as lacking "adherence to medical and ethical practice standards".
 A joint statement from the Society for Adolescent Health and Medicine and the North American Society for Pediatric and Adolescent Gynecology said that CPCs "pose risk by failing to adhere to medical and ethical practice standards".
 For example, CPC staffers commonly assert that the chances of getting breast cancer increase dramatically after abortion, even though major medical bodies, including the National Cancer Institute, note that there is no link between abortion and breast cancer.

 Another common assertion is that abortion leads to mental health problems.
 CPC counselors have warned clients of severely negative psychological consequences, including high rates of depression, "post-abortion syndrome", post-traumatic stress disorder, suicide, substance abuse, sexual and relationship dysfunction, propensity to child abuse, and other emotional problems.
 These "counselors" are often priests or other religious members—not licensed counselors.
 "Post-abortion syndrome" has not been validated as a discrete psychiatric condition and is not recognized by the American Psychological Association, the American Psychiatric Association, the American Medical Association, the American College of Obstetricians and Gynecologists, or the American Public Health Association.
 The Royal College of Obstetricians and Gynaecologists finds no evidence to support an increased likelihood of abuse.
 In fact, CPCs are known to use disturbing visuals to manipulate pregnant women emotionally.

-CPCs may also claim that surgical abortion is a dangerous procedure, with a high risk of perforation or infection and death.
+CPCs may claim that surgical abortion is a dangerous procedure, with a high risk of perforation or infection and death.
 In fact, the risk of complications requiring hospitalization after an abortion is about 2 in 1,000 in the US.
 These alleged risks are also part of the common assertion that abortion can make future childbearing more difficult or dangerous by increasing the risk of infertility, miscarriages, complications, ectopic pregnancy, or fetal health problems.
 These claims are not supported by medical data.